In 2018, TRAID will have £300,000 available for funding international development projects related to improving conditions in the textile industry.

 We do not have a particular geographical focus for our funding.
 However, we do not fund projects in countries without a recognised development need.
-Please note, we only fund projects which are submitted through a UK based NGO.
+Please note, except in exceptional circumstances we only fund applications which are submitted through a UK based NGO.

 For certain projects TRAID will want to commission its own evaluations, a year or more after its project funding has ended.
 Grantees and their partners would have to agree to this potentiality in the grant Memorandum of Understanding.

 Number of projects funded

 Organisations are welcome to submit as many Concept Notes as they wish.
 We do not place a limit on the number of applications an organisation can submit.
 Organisations who have previously applied for funding from TRAID, whether their application was successful or unsuccessful, are also welcome to apply for funding.